Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Model and Definitions

-We require in our model that every message has an \emph{expiration period} $\eta$~\cite{goldfish, rlmd}.
-In particular, given a round~$r$ and a constant $\eta \in \mathbb{N}$ with $\eta \ge 0$, the \emph{expiration period} for round~$r$ is the interval $[r-1 - \eta, r-1]$, and only messages sent within this period influence the protocol's behavior at round~$r$.
-Moreover, only the \emph{latest} messages sent by processes are taken into account during each round of a protocol's execution.
+We assume that every message exchanged among processes has an \emph{expiration period} \(\eta \in \mathbb{N}\) (except in Section~\ref{sec:mmr}).
+Specifically, the \emph{expiration period} for round \(r\) is defined as the interval \([r-1 - \eta, r-1]\).
+Only the messages sent within this interval influence the protocol's behavior at round \(r\).
+Moreover, each message is tagged with the corresponding round number \(r\) and during each round of a protocol's execution, only the \emph{latest} messages sent by the processes are considered.